Magnetic field generation by charge exchange in a supernova remnant in the early universe: Generalized Ohm's law

 The first and second terms on the right-hand side describe the Biermann battery by the thermal and ram pressures, respectively \citep{biermann50,ohira20,ohira21}.
 If the background plasma and hydrogen have no velocity fluctuations, only the electron flow has inhomogeneity because a nonuniform density distribution makes the electron return current nonuniform.
 Since the magnetic field generation needs the curl of the electric field, in the second term, only the electron momentum flux contributes the magnetic field generation.
 Since the third term originates from the momentum transfer between two components, it describes the resistivity that usually dissipates the magnetic field.
 However, there are some interesting cases where the magnetic field is generated by the resistive term \citep{bell03,miniati11,lesch89,huba93}. \citet{lesch89} considered a friction between an expanding plasma and a rotating neutral gas in nuclear regions of galaxies, where the relative velocity between the plasma and the hydrogen atoms is on the order of a few $100~{\rm km/s}$.
 Then, electrons are scattered more frequently than protons by rotating hydrogen atoms, so that an electric ring current is generated.
 In this work, we consider a collsionless shock with the shock velocity of a few $1000~{\rm km/s}$.

-Then, all the momentum transfer processes in the third term can be negligible compared with the fourth term concerning charge exchange \citep{spitzer62,pinto08,schultz08}.
-The fourth term originates from the momentum injection due to charge exchange.
+Then, all the timescales of the Coulomb collision and the timescale of electron-hydrogen collision become longer than the timescale that we consider in this work, $\tau_{\rm CE} \approx 10^7\ {\rm sec}$, so that the plasma system is still collisionless plasma \citep{spitzer62,pinto08,schultz08}.
+Therefore, the third and fourth terms originating from collisions cannot play an important role in this collisionless plasma system.
+The fifth term originates from the momentum injection due to charge exchange.
 Therefore, if the curl of the forth term is nonzero, the magnetic field is generated, which has not been considered so for.
-By neglecting the third term and adopting the proton rest frame ($\bm{V}_{\rm p}=0$), the generalized Ohm's law is reduced to